do-mpc/do-mpc/documentation/source/theory_mpc.rst

 In the next section, we will explain how **do-mpc** considers uncertainty to enable robust control.

 .. note::
-    Please be aware, that due to the discretization in case of continuous systems, a feasible solution only means that the constraints are satisfied point-wise in time, which in general provides very good results.
+    Please be aware, that due to the discretization in case of continuous systems, a feasible solution only means that the constraints are satisfied point-wise in time.

 Robust multi-stage NMPC
 =======================
+One of the main features of **do-mpc** is robust control, i.e. the control action satisfies the system constraints under the presence of uncertainty.
+In particular, we apply the multi-stage approach which is described in the following.

 General description
 -------------------

 The basic idea for the multi-stage approach is to consider various scenarios, where a scenario is defined by one possible realization of all uncertain parameters at every control instant within the horizon.
 The family of all considered discrete scenarios can be represented as a tree structure, called the scenario tree:

 .. image:: scenario_tree.png